Envoys want NATO answers about strike on Libyan TV

-UNITED NATIONS Russia, India and other U.N.
+UNITED NATIONS, Aug 9 Russia, India and other U.N.
 Security Council delegations voiced concerns on Tuesday about NATO strikes on Libyan state television last month, saying they were awaiting results of a NATO investigation.

 Speaking after a closed-door meeting of the 15-nation council, at which the July 30 attack on the Libyan broadcaster was discussed at length, several envoys said they wanted NATO to clarify what happened and why the facility was targeted.